pdvrieze/xmlutil/README.md

 - Otherwise it will be written as a tag

 ### Tag/attribute name
+The way the name is determined is configured/implemented through the configured policy.
+The documentation below is for the default policy.
+This is designed to allow customization by users.

 Based upon the storage type, the effective name for an attribute is determined as follows:
 - `@XmlSerialName` at property declaration site
 - `@XmlSerialName` at type declaration site